Simiine/CI-Project-2/README.md

 ## Testing Method

 ## Responsive Design
-I found it easy to adjust the site for responsiveness design as I went for a mobile first approach when styling the site.
+I found it easy to adjust the website for responsiveness design as I went for a mobile-first approach when styling the site.
 This made for a smooth transition from small screen to large screen.

-There was a small issue when it game to the medium to large screens.
-I found when testing that the answer choice boxes in the game kept changing in length as you went trough the questions but didn't happen when playing the game in a small screen size.
+There was a small issue when it came to the medium to large screens.
+I found when testing, that the answer choice boxes in the game kept changing in length as you went through the questions but didn't happen when playing the game on a small screen size.
 I found that this was because I had not included a width on the container.
-One I included the width, the issue was solved and question and answer areas remained consistent across different screen sizes
+Once I included the width, the issue was solved and question and answer areas remained consistent across different screen sizes

 ## Validator Testing
 ### HTML